johnsoncodehk/tsslint/README.md

 ### Create a Rule

 To create a rule, you need to define a function that receives the context of the current diagnostic task.
-Within this function, you can call `reportError()` or `reportWarning()` to report an error.
+Within this function, you can call `report()` to report an error.

 As an example, let's create a `no-console` rule under `[project root]/rules/`.